Fqr1d0/portfolio/README.md

 # Portfolio Website - Astro

-Just change `src/data/info.ts` to get your personal portfolio.
+Just need to change `src/data/info.ts` and transform it into a personal portfolio.

 ## portfolio template for Developers!